Shelf-stable food

 Several shelf-stable foods distributed to households following Hurricane Katrina in New Orleans, Louisiana, United States.
-Some perishable foods such as oranges can also be seen; these were distributed at the end of each month.
+Some perishable foods such as oranges and bread were only distributed at the end of October 2005, 2 months after the disaster.

-Shelf-stable food (sometimes ambient food) is food of a type that can be safely stored at room temperature in a sealed container.
+Shelf-stable food (also called non-perishable food, non-perishable(s), or ambient food) is food of a type that can be safely stored at room temperature in a sealed container.
 This includes foods that would normally be stored refrigerated, but which have been processed so that they can be safely stored at room or ambient temperature for a usefully long shelf life.

 Various food preservation and packaging techniques are used to extend a food's shelf life.
 Decreasing the amount of available water in a product, increasing its acidity, or irradiating or otherwise sterilizing the food and then sealing it in an air-tight container are all ways of depriving bacteria of suitable conditions in which to thrive.
 All of these approaches can extend a food's shelf life, often without unacceptably changing its taste or texture.

 For some foods, alternative ingredients can be used.
 Common oils and fats become rancid relatively quickly if not refrigerated; replacing them with hydrogenated oils delays the onset of rancidity, increasing shelf life.
 This is a common approach in industrial food production, but concerns about health hazards associated with trans fats have led to their strict control in several jurisdictions.
 Even where trans fats are not prohibited, in many places there are new labeling laws (or rules), which require information to be printed on packages, or to be published elsewhere, about the amount of trans fat contained in certain products.